-Item 7.01 Regulation FD Disclosure
+Item 7.01 Regulation FD Disclosure.

-On August 7, 2023, the Company also posted an updated corporate presentation to its website at https://ir.axogeninc.com/news-events.
-The Company may use the investor presentation from time to time in conversation with analysts, investors, and others.
-A copy of the investor update is furnished as Exhibit 99.2.
+On January 5, 2024, the Company posted an updated corporate presentation to its website at https://ir.axogeninc.com/news-events.
+The Company may use the investor presentation from time to time in conversation with analysts, investors and others.
+A copy of the investor update is furnished as Exhibit 99.1.

-The information in the Item 7.01, including Exhibit 99.2, is being furnished and shall not be deemed to be "filed" for purposes of Section 18 of the Exchange Act or otherwise subject to the liabilities of that section and shall not be deemed incorporated by reference into any filing under the Securities Act or Exchange Act, except as shall be expressly set forth by specific reference in such filing.
+The information in this Item 7.01, including Exhibit 99.1, is being furnished and shall not be deemed to be "filed" for purposes of Section 18 of the Exchange Act or otherwise subject to the liabilities of that section and shall not be deemed incorporated by reference into any filing under the Securities Act or Exchange Act, except as shall be expressly set forth by specific reference in such filing.